Speeding is the second most common cause of accidents in America.

 This makes it more favorable for offenders to just pay the fines.

 While this option looks easier, your offense appears on your record for three years.
-At the face of it, paying the penalty and not contesting it in court is seen as an admission of guilt.
+At face value, paying the penalty and not contesting it in court is seen as an admission of guilt.

 Acquiring two or more violations in three to five years can cause your insurer to increase your premiums.

-If your insurer deems you as a high-risk driver, your premiums might double or even triple.
+If your insurer deems you a high-risk driver, your premiums might double or even triple.

 A point system gives points to drivers for every infraction.
-A driver that acquires too many points within a short period of time can lose their driving privileges.
+A driver who accumulates too many points in a short period can lose their driving privileges.

-In Florida, accumulating 24 demerit points in a three year period can cause you to lose your driving rights for 12 months.
+In Florida, accumulating 24 demerit points within a three-year period can result in the loss of your driving privileges for 12 months.

-If you drive to work, drive the kids to school and so on, losing your privileges can really interfere with your day-to-day.
+If you drive to work, drive the kids to school, and so on, losing your driving privileges can really interfere with your day-to-day life.
 If you drive for a living, this impacts your ability to earn an income.

 So, is speeding a felony?
-As you can see, in certain thresholds, speeding is indeed a felony.
+As you can see, at certain thresholds, speeding is indeed a felony.

 And even when it’s not, it still has far-reaching consequences that go beyond paying a one-time fine.

-Because each citation counts, it makes it more important to drive carefully and to try and fight each citation in court.
+Because each citation counts, it is more important to drive carefully and to try to fight each citation in court.